Arctic Sea Ice News & Analysis

 - Easy-to-use spreadsheets of Arctic and Antarctic sea ice data that can be used for sea ice analysis.

-- A daily imagery and a companion analysis project that tracks melt on the Greenland Ice Sheet during the melt season entitled Greenland Ice Sheet Today.
-This page is led by Ted Scambos, an alumni NSIDC scientist at the Cooperative Institute for Research in Environmental Sciences (CIRES), and the science team consists of collaborators from multiple organizations.
+- A near real-time imagery and scientific analysis project that tracks current melt conditions on the Greenland Ice Sheet and Antarctic Ice Sheet during their respective melt seasons entitled Ice Sheets Today.
+Ice Sheets Today produced by NSIDC, and led by Ted Scambos, an alumni NSIDC scientist at the Cooperative Institute for Research in Environmental Sciences (CIRES).
+The science team consists of collaborators from multiple organizations.

 What makes ASINA so impactful is that it is on the cutting edge of near real-time science.
 Traditionally, scientists collect data, do analysis, write and submit a paper, wait for it to be peer-reviewed, and then the paper is published a year or two later.
 This traditional model of publishing every couple of years makes it challenging to keep up with and plan for how rapidly the Arctic is changing.
 The ASINA project transforms complex data sets into near real-time monitoring of sea ice conditions and long-term data and analysis.
 This open science model enables Arctic sea ice science to be more accessible and usable by a broader range of users.